-AWRA-L (Van Dijk, 2010c; Viney et al., 2014; Viney et al., 2015) is a one dimensional, 0.05° grid based water balance model over the continent that has semi-distributed representation of the soil, groundwater and surface water stores.
+AWRA-L (Van Dijk, 2010c; Viney et al., 2014; Viney et al., 2015; Frost et al., 2016b) is a one dimensional, 0.05° grid based water balance model over the continent that has semi-distributed representation of the soil, groundwater and surface water stores.
 Within each grid cell there are three soil layers (top: 0-10cm, shallow: 10cm-100cm, deep: 100cm-600cm) and two hydrological response units (HRU: shallow rooted versus deep rooted).
 Shallow rooted vegetation is assumed to have roots to the extent of the shallow soil layer (to 1m), while deep rooted vegetation is assumed to have roots down to 6 m (ie. the extent of the deep soil layer).

 Key fluxes and stores output by AWRA-L as output of the operational Australian Landscape Water Balance website www.bom.gov.au/water/landscape include runoff, actual evapotranspiration, soil moisture for the three soil layers and deep drainage to the groundwater store - Figure 1.
-It is noted differing naming is used for the soil layers on the website and Figure 1 (Upper, Lower and Deep soil) rather than what is used in this document (Top, Shallow and Deep soil).
+Note that different naming is used for the soil layers on the website and Figure 1 (Upper, Lower and Deep soil) than is used in this document (Top, Shallow and Deep soil).
 The naming used here is consistent with the code and previous documentation.

 Figure 1.
-Conceptual AWRA-L grid cell with key water stores and fluxes shown with the soil layers modelled separately for 2 (shallow and deep rooted) hydrological response units.
-In addition, the following vegetation processes are described:
+Conceptual AWRA-L grid cell with key water stores and fluxes shown